Your shower grab bars will be rock-solid if you anchor them to studs

 If you’re mounting your grab bars to standard wood-framed walls, first you’ll have to precisely locate the vertical framing members called studs (Photos 1 and 2).
 Most grab bars have three screw holes in each mounting flange, but you’ll only be able to anchor two of the three screws into a typical 1-1/2 in. wide stud.
 Use a plastic anchor for the third screw.
 As long as these screws penetrate at least an inch into sound wood, the grab bar will meet or exceed the 250-lb. load rating required by the government for public buildings.
 More important, it will be plenty strong to support you even in a fall.

-We'll show you how to mount grab bars to fiberglass tubs and showers, hollow walls and concrete.
+We’ll show you how to mount grab bars to fiberglass tubs and showers, hollow walls and concrete.
 Studs are easy to find in walls with only a single layer of drywall over the framing.
 Rap on the wall with your knuckle until the sound changes from hollow to a dull thud, or use a stud sensor (Photo 1).
 Thicker wall coverings like plaster present a greater challenge.
-Here are a few tips:
+Here are a few tips for installing grab bars:

 - Remove the access hatch behind the tub drain and peer behind the tub with a flashlight to look for studs.